Antonigade 9: Architecture

 Antonigade 9 is a four-winged complex constructed in brick with four storeys above a walk-out basement.
 The three central bays of the seven bays wide facade form a slightly projecting median risalit.
 The facade is plasered and grey-painted on the ground floor and the exposed part of the basement, and white-painted on its upper part.
 The upper part of the median risalit is decorated with stucco festoons below the first-floor windows, medallions with garlands below the second-floor windows, and projecting rectangles with "nail reliefs" in the corners below the third-floor windows.
 The second-floor windows of the median risalit are accented with a heacy dentillated sill course.
 Its first-floor windows are accented with projecting sills.
 The lateral sections of the facade are decorated with tall, arched niches below the first floor windows, mimicking balustrades, and slightly depressed rectangles below the windows of the two upper floors.The cornice is supported by eight triglyphic corbels.
 The building's main entrance is located in the centre of the facade.
 The basement entrances are located in the two outer bays.
 The Mansard roof features three dormer windows towards the street.

 Two two-bays-log side wings with monopitched roofs projects from the rear side of the front wing along each their side of a central courtyard.
 They are attached to the front wing via two inwardly diagonal bays attached to the front wing, a solution selected to allow as many windows on the resr side of the front wing as possible.
 The two side wings are again attached to the rear wing via two canted corner bays.
 All the facades facing the courtyard are plastered and yellow-painted.

 The western side wing and the rear side of the rear wing are constructed with timber framing.
 Most of the timber was renewed in conjunction with a renovation undertaken by Elkjær Arkitekter.

 Today

-The building is mpw pwned by Jeudan.
+The building is now owned by Jeudan.
 Its two lower floors are used as office space and its two upper floors as residential apartments.